Donders-Institute/bidscoin/docs/bidsapps.rst

 Metadata editing
 ----------------
-If you have a previously converted BIDS data repository and you would like to change or repair some of its metadata fields you can use ``fixmeta``.
-Fixmeta supports thus use of `special bidsmap features <./bidsmap.html#special-bidsmap-features>`__
+If you have a previously converted BIDS data repository and you would like to retrospectively change or replace one or more metadata fields in the json sidecar files you can use ``fixmeta``.
+Fixmeta is more powerful than conventional find-and-replace tools in that fixmeta can leverage BIDScoin's `special bidsmap features <./bidsmap.html#special-bidsmap-features>`__

 ::